Boulder08/chunknorris/README.md

 - Example: --noiselevel 20
 - Default: 0

+**--sharpness**: Defines the '--sharpness' parameter in aomenc.
+It is a psy RD setting more than a sharpener, lower values allocate more bits to flat areas, blurring sharper ones and vice versa.
+- Example: --sharpness 3
+- Default: 2

+**--tile-columns** and **--tile-rows**: Define the corresponding parameters in aomenc.
+- Example: --tile-columns 1 --tile-rows 1
+- Default: None for both

 **--graintable-method**: Defines the automatic method for creating a Film Grain Synthesis grain table file using grav1synth.
 The table is then automatically applied while encoding.
 - --graintable-method 0 skips creation.
 - --graintable-method 1 creates a table based on two-second long chunks picked evenly throughout the whole video.
 Use --grain-clip-length to define the amount of chunks.